blastlab/indoornavi-javascript-api/README.md

 ```
 grunt test
 ```
-It will make a single file file: output/indoorNavi.js
+It will make a single file: output/indoorNavi.spec.js

 ## Run tests